webplatform/docs/apis/filesystem/EntrySync/index.md

 standardization_status: 'W3C Working Draft'
 summary: "An abstract interface representing entries in a file system, each of which may be a File or DirectoryEntry.\n"
 tags:
-  0: API
+  - API_Objects
-  1: Objects
+  - API
-  3: FileSystemAPI
+  - FileSystemAPI
 uri: apis/filesystem/EntrySync

 ---